deadlocker8/SportTracker/README.md

 __NOTE__: The converted gpx file will only contain basic data like latitude, longitude, timestamps and altitude information.

+#### Use FIT file to prefill workout form
+SportTracker also allows to use .fit files to automatically prefill the workout form with data from the .fit file (e.g. duration, distance, etc.)

 ### Tile Hunting
 Each user can optionally enable tile hunting.